astrolabsoftware/fink/docs/tutorials/processing_alerts.md

 **Context**

-This tutorial illustrates the basics of connecting to the raw database (Parquet), filtering out alerts that do not satisfy quality criteria, and processing alerts before pushing them to the science database (HBase).
+This tutorial illustrates the basics of connecting to the raw database (Parquet), filtering out alerts that do not satisfy quality criteria, and processing alerts before pushing them to the science database (Apache HBase).

 **Before starting**